codewithzichao/Multilingual-Transformers/README.md

-# Offensive Language Identification in Dravidian Languages at EACL2021 Wokshop
+# Offensive Language Identification in Dravidian Languages at EACL2021 Workshop
-Our source code for EACL2021 workshop: Offensive Language Identification in Dravidian Languages.
+Source code for EACL2021 workshop: Offensive Language Identification in Dravidian Languages.

 I will release the code very soon.